Becoming a Veterinary Technician in Nebraska

 Veterinary Technology – Certificate Program, Veterinary Technology – Associate Program

 Nebraska College of Technical Agriculture offers multiple training options, including a Certificate program and an Associate program.
 All programs are offered at their campus in Curtis in Frontier County, NE.
-The majority of of the school’s 384 students are on 2-year programs.
+The majority of the school’s 384 students are on 2-year programs.
 The college is accredited by the North Central Association of Colleges and Schools, The Higher Learning Commission.
 Fees for tuition for in-state students are likely to be around $4,602 and for out-of-state students likely to be about $9,363 yearly, while books and supplies may cost about $1,000, although this varies from program to program.

 Other Options

-See options in the neighboring states of South Dakota, Iowa, Missouri, Kansas, Colorado and Wyoming.
+See options in the neighboring states of South Dakota, Iowa, Missouri, Kansas, Colorado, and Wyoming.